 Park Hyatt – Nightcap at one of the most famous bars in the World

 Have you seen the film Lost In Translation?
 Not yet?
-You should and then you will for sure want to end your day at Park Hyatt, the magical place on the 41st floor and enjoy a cocktail while gazing at the glittering sea of lights below.
+You should.
+Once you do, you will surely want to end your day at Park Hyatt, the magical place on the 41st floor, and enjoy a cocktail while gazing at the glittering sea of lights below.

 WHERE TO STAY IN TOKYO?

-Kaisu Hostel is a great recommendation for its great location and design.
+Kaisu Hostel is a great recommendation due to its great location and design.

 For a quick overnight sleep – almost only in Japan – try capsule accommodation, Nine Hours Shinjuku North.

-If staying on for a few nights consider Sadachiyo, one of the few remaining traditional ryokans in Tokyo.
+If staying in the city for a few nights, consider Sadachiyo, one of the few remaining traditional ryokans in Tokyo.

-Fancy a stay in one of the skyscrapers overlooking the city from your room?
-Then the Park Hotel Shiodome the perfect place.
+Fancy a stay in one of the skyscrapers overlooking the city?
+Then Park Hotel Shiodome is the perfect place for you.